WalletConnect/walletconnect-specs/docs/specs/clients/notify/authentication.md

 - act - description of action intent.
 Must be equal to "notify_subscriptions_changed"
 - iss - did:key of Notify Server authentication key
-- aud - did:pkh blockchain account that notify subscription is associated with
+- aud - did:pkh of blockchain account that notify subscription is associated with
 - sbs - array of [Notify Server Subscriptions](./data-structures.md#notify-server-subscriptions)

 ## wc_notifySubscriptionsChanged response